-^{48.} See Bordo (1984) and Bordo, Dittmar, and Gavin (2007).
+36 See Bordo (1984) and Bordo et al. (2007).

-^{49.} A variant of this approach would be to provide asymmetric indexation analogous to that of US Treasury Inflation-Protected Securities (TIPS), i.e., the nominal value of digital currency funds would be increased if the price level exceeded its target but not reduced if
+37 A variant of this approach would be to provide asymmetric indexation analogous to that of U.S. Treasury Inflation-Protected Securities (TIPS), i.e., the nominal value of digital currency funds would be increased if the price level exceeded its target but not reduced if the price level dropped below target.
+Such a scheme would impose a constraint like that of cash, namely, a zero lower bound on nominal rates instead of real rates.

-Option #3: Interest-Bearing CBDC.
+Option #3: Interest-Bearing CBDC

 From a technical perspective, the central bank could easily pay interest on CBDC.
-In effect, all funds held at the central bank would bear the same nominal interest rate, regardless of whether those funds belonged to an individual, a firm, or a financial institution.
+In effect, all funds held at the central bank would bear the same nominal interest rate, regardless of whether those funds belonged to an individual, firm, or financial institution.
 This approach would encapsulate the analysis of Friedman (1960), who argued that in an efficient monetary system, government-issued money should bear the same return as other risk-free assets.
 That reasoning underpins the arrangements of many central banks around the world, which pay interest on the reserves of commercial banks held electronically at the central bank.
-In fact, the Federal Reserve now pays interest to an even wider range of financial counterparties through its reverse repo facility.50
+In fact, the Federal Reserve now pays interest to an even wider range of financial counterparties through its reverse repo facility.38